Skip to main content

 What can you do with this Trace ID?

-Once your financial institution has located the transaction using the Trace ID, your financial institution and you can work together to determine the next steps.
+Once your financial institution has located the transaction using the Trace ID, you and your financial institution can work together to determine the next steps.
+If the transaction cannot be located, escalate the issue within the bank to ensure it reaches the ACH/operations department, which is equipped to handle such cases.

 Did this answer your question?